Measure theoretic properties of large products of consecutive partial quotients: Preliminaries

-The lower estimate for the Hausdorff dimension of sets similar to that in Theorem \ref{TEO:MAIN:HD} tends to be computationally demanding.
-A general strategy is to construct a Cantor set $C$ contained in our set of interest, afterwards define a probablity measure on $C$ and apply the Mass Distribution Principle \cite[Proposition 4.2]{FalconerBookFractal}.
+The lower estimate for the Hausdorff dimension of sets resembling that in Theorem \ref{TEO:MAIN:HD} tends to be computationally demanding.
+A general strategy is to construct a Cantor set contained in the set of interest, define a probability measure on it, and apply the Mass Distribution Principle \cite[Proposition 4.2]{FalconerBookFractal}.
 Recently, Hussain and Shulga \cite{ShulgaHussain2023Exp} computed the Hausdorff dimension of a large family of sets defined by continued fractions restrictions.
-For $A_0,\ldots, A_{\ell-1}>1$, define
+For $\ell\in\Na$ and $A_0,\ldots, A_{\ell-1}>1$, write